qdsang/TinyMPC.github.io/docs/algorithm.md

 title: Algorithm
 ---

-# Explanation of the algorithm
+# How Does TinyMPC Work?

 Our 2024 ICRA submission video provides a concise overview of the method: